 The Lake Geneva Public Library has a limited number of volunteer opportunities available.
 In general, the Library receives more requests to provide volunteer hours than it can fill.

 Each request for volunteer work is evaluated on an individual basis related to current needs and the availability of Library staff to supervise volunteer work.
-Requests for volunteer hours as a fulfillment of Community Service Project must be accompanied by Community Service Project verification and documentation from a school or agency administrator.

 Approval to provide volunteer hours at the Library is at the discretion of the Library Director.